Find out who treats eye cancer and the medical terms for these specialists.

 NHS guidelines emphasise that people with eye cancer should be under the care of a multidisciplinary team.
 This is a team of health professionals who work together to decide on the best way forward for each patient.

-The MDT includes specialist surgeons and cancer specialists, a specialist nurse, an occupational therapist, and a counsellor or psychologist.
+The MDT includes specialist eye surgeons and cancer specialists, a specialist ophthalmology nurse, an occupational therapist, radiotherapy doctor and a pathologist.

 Your local hospital may refer you to a dedicated eye cancer unit (also called an ocular oncology unit).
 The units have a specialist multidisciplinary team for eye cancers.